Shavon Shields

-Shavon O'Day Shields (born June 5, 1994) is an American-Danish professional basketball player and the vice-captain for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
-He represents the Denmark men's national basketball team.
-He played college basketball for the Nebraska Cornhuskers men's basketball team.
+Shavon O'Day Shields (born June 5, 1994) is an American-Danish professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+He represents the Denmark national team.
+He played college basketball for the Nebraska Cornhuskers.

 High school career

 As a junior, Shields was a second-team all-Class 6A honoree and a first-team All-Sunflower Conference selection, as he averaged 17 points and six rebounds a game.
 Shields transferred into Olathe Northwest for his sophomore year, earning Sunflower League Newcomer-of-the-Year accolades.
 He also starred playing AAU ball for the MoKan Elite and Coach Rodney Perry.
 An outstanding student with a 4.0 GPA, Shields was on the honor roll throughout high school and a National Honor Society member.

 As a senior, Shields was a consensus first-team Class 6A selection in Kansas after averaging 21.2 points, 8.5 rebounds and 3.0 assists per game for Coach Michael Grove at Olathe Northwest High School.
 He helped the Ravens to a 20–2 record and an appearance in the sub-state finals.
 Shields helped Olathe Northwest to an unblemished record in league play, earning Sunflower Conference MVP honors.
 In addition, he earned second-team all-class honors from the Topeka Capital Journal and Wichita Eagle, a first-team all-metro selection by the Kansas City Star and was a finalist for the DiRenna Award, signifying the top player in the Kansas City area.

 Shields came to Nebraska after being one of the top players in the Kansas City area throughout his prep career.
 Shields joined Willie Cauley-Stein as Olathe Northwest's first-ever Division I signees in November 2011.
 Shields totaled 1,068 points in his three-year career at the school and finished as the school's all-time leader in points, rebounds, free throws, field goals, steals and rebounds.